 Cottey College announces the addition of two more intercollegiate sports beginning in fall 2014.
 Cross-country and tennis will be added to the three sports currently offered at the College: basketball, softball, and volleyball.
 All five sports are scholarship sports meaning that athletic scholarships will be available for cross-country and track just as they are for basketball, softball, and volleyball.
 Read the full press release announcing the additions here.

-Cottey has hired a coach for cross-country and is searching for part-time coaches for both sports.
-Job descriptions are available on the College website under employment.
+Cottey has hired a coach for cross-country and is searching for a part-time coach for tennis.
+Job description is available on the College website under employment.

 Prospective Student-Athlete Questionnaire

 Any prospective student who would like to play basketball, volleyball or softball on the collegiate level should contact the head coach of the sport they are interested in.
-Questionnaires will be added soon for cross-country and tennis.
+A questionnaire will be added soon for tennis.

-Athletic Scholarships are awarded for basketball, volleyball and softball based on demonstrated ability.
+Athletic Scholarships are awarded for cross-country,basketball, volleyball, tennis, and softball based on demonstrated ability.
 Athletic guidelines for NJCAA Division II can include a maximum of tuition, fees, and course-related books.
 To be eligible for official awards of scholarships, grants, student employment and loans, prospective students must be accepted for admission and submit the Free Application for Federal Student Aid (FAFSA).

 For more information on Cottey College's athletic program, please contact Athletic Director Dave Ketterman.
 E-mail address is email@example.com, or write him at the College address: 1000 W. Austin, Nevada, MO 64772.